dotnet/docs/docs/core/tools/dotnet-test.md

 Specifies a logger for test results.

-`-c|--configuration <Debug|Release>`
+`-c|--configuration <CONFIGURATION>`

 Configuration under which to build.
-The default value is `Debug` but your project's configuration could override this default SDK setting.
+The default value is `Debug`, but your project's configuration could override this default SDK setting.

 `-f|--framework <FRAMEWORK>`

-Looks for test binaries for a specific framework.
+Looks for test binaries for a specific [framework](../../standard/frameworks.md).

 `-o|--output <OUTPUT_DIRECTORY>`